stephanmg/calorimetry/helpfiles/general_help.md

-# General help for CALOR
+# General help for Shiny-Calorie

-`Welcome to CALOR, an application for the visualization and analysis of indirect calorimetry data`.
+`Welcome to Shiny-Calorie, an application for the visualization and analysis of indirect Shiny-Calorieimetry data`.
 <img src="../www/logo_shiny.svg" align="left" width="50" height="70" style="padding-right: 10px">
-Please have a look at the overview of functions currently implemented in CALOR on the main page, i.e. navigate to the landing page `Introduction and Features` in the top navigation panel.
+Please have a look at the overview of functions currently implemented in Shiny-Calorie on the main page, i.e. navigate to the landing page `Introduction and Features` in the top navigation panel.
 <br clear="left"/>
 <hr style="width: 75%;"/>

-Below we detail in a nutshell how to use the CALOR application.
+Below we detail in a nutshell how to use the Shiny-Calorie application.
 If you need technical assistance, found bugs or have feature requests, feel free to reach out by email, see the `Contact` panel.

 ## Input data

-CALOR supports a variety of input data from different metabolic phenotyping platforms, e.g. Promethion (Live) by Sable Systems,
+Shiny-Calorie supports a variety of input data from different metabolic phenotyping platforms, e.g. Promethion (Live) by Sable Systems,
 TSE PhenoMaster/LabMaster from TSE Systems and COSMED data.
 Supported file types: